Column to predict

 Model Summary displays the accuracy of your model.
 Accuracy in machine learning refers to the percentage of correct predictions made by a model on a dataset, and it is a classification metrics.
 Improving accuracy involves finding ways to make the model better at predicting correct outcomes.
 This can be achieved through several methods, including: Collecting more training data.
 Using more advanced algorithms or models.
 Feature Engineering (i.e. creating new features or modifying existing fFew readersTrain/Test split

 Train-Test Split is a technique in machine learning to divide a dataset into two parts: training data and testing data.
 The purpose is to use the training data to build a model, and then test the model's accuracy on the testing data.
 For example, let's say you have a dataset of 1000 student exam scores.
 You could split it into a training set of 800 scores and a testing set of 200 scores.
-You would use the 800 scores to train a model, and then use the 200 scores to test the accuracy of the moFew readersOptimization metrics
+You would use the 800 scores to train a model, and then use the 200 scores to test the accuracy of the moFew readersColumns to ignore

 In machine learning, although it is not suggested to remove columns unless you are confident that the removed columns will not affect the result, you might still find it necessary to ignore certain columns (features) from the dataset for several reasons: Irrelevant columns: Some columns may contain information that is not relevant to the problem being solved and can potentially harm the model's performance.
-For example, in a model that predicts the likelihood of a person being approved for aFew readersTraining Algorithms
+For example, in a model that predicts the likelihood of a person being approved for aFew readersOptimization metrics

 Select the algorithms to be used to train your model.
 Baseline Linear Decision Tree Random Forest Extra Trees LightGBM Xgboost CatBoost Neural Network Nearest NeighborsFew readersTrain quality